 In any organisation it is important to have a good governing body in place.
 Please see below for more information on governance.

-Luminus Group Limited is a not-for-profit Company, limited by guarantee and not having a share capital.
+Luminus Group Limited is a housing association in the East of England, registered with the Regulator of Social Housing and under the Companies Act 2006, limited by guarantee and not having a share capital.

 - Luminus Group Limited